raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

 - Change the Lambda handler
     - Function -> Code -> scroll down to "Runtime settings" and click Edit -> Change the "Handler" to `app.lambda_handler`

-- Provide Lambda Execution Role access to EC2/S3/RDS:
+- Provide Lambda Execution Role access to EC2/S3/RDS/Bedrock for :
     - Lambda -> Configuration -> Permissions -> Click on Role name and it will open IAM console in new browser tab with Role in it.
     - Drop down on Add Permissions and click Attach policies
     - Select `AWSLambdaVPCAccessExecutionRole, AmazonRDSFullAccess, AmazonS3FullAccess` and add permission to the Execution Role.

+    - For `ManualUpload` Lambda function:
+        - Remove `AmazonS3FullAccess` permissions (if added).
+We do not need S3 access as we will upload the file manually using Postman.

+    - For `Amazon-Bedrock` Lambda function:
+        - Remove `AWSLambdaVPCAccessExecutionRole, AmazonRDSFullAccess` permissions (if added).
+We do not need RDS access because we are using DynamoDB and similarly, we do not put Lambda in VPC and hence we do not need Lambda VPC Access.
+        - Add Policy `AmazonBedrockFullAccess`

-- Configure VPC access to Lambda function: (IMPORTANT: Skip VPC step for Bedrock Lambda function)
+- Configure VPC access to Lambda function: (IMPORTANT: Skip VPC step for `Amazon-Bedrock` Lambda function)
     - Lambda -> Configuration -> VPC -> Select VPC -> Choose Private Subnets ONLY (where default route is not directed to IGW) -> Select SG (mentioned below) and click Save.
 This takes some time to create ENIs that Lambda uses to access the VPC resources (like RDS).

         - Choose Security Group (e.g., Lambda-SG) such that it gives OUTBOUND access to RDS via port 5432 on Destination SG (e.g., RDS-SG)